 - Mindfulness Training

 - Nutritional Therapy

 - Recreational Therapy

 - Yoga Therapy

-Other Alternative to AA
+Other Alternatives to AA

 As a result of modern medicine, experts have made many advances in the field of addiction.
 New practices like mindfulness are proving very successful for people in recovery from addiction.
 Although mindfulness practice comes from Buddhist origins, it’s a completely secular practice that doesn’t involve spirituality or religion.
 Many different types of therapy include mindfulness.
 It’s proving to be highly beneficial for people in recovery, because it helps strengthen the prefrontal cortex.
-Mindfulness is about improving moment-to-moment awareness and gaining control of impulsivity.
+In fact, mindfulness is about improving moment-to-moment awareness and gaining control of impulsivity.

 One of the most important first steps you can take to overcome addiction is seeking a rehab facility.
 At San Antonio Recovery Center, we know there’s more to recovery than just AA meetings.
-We want to help introduce you to different addiction rehab programs so you can find the one that best works for you.
+Therefore, we want to help introduce you to different addiction rehab programs so you can find the one that best works for you.
 You can find out more by calling us today at 866.957.7885.